baroian/OLMo-custom/README.md

 # OLMo 190M Training

-<<<<<<< HEAD
-This repository contains a script for training a lightweight 190M parameter OLMo model on Wikipedia data.
+### This repository contains a script for training a lightweight 190M parameter OLMo model on Wikipedia data.
 The script, `190M_train.py`, provides a complete training pipeline with command-line configuration options.

 =======
 This repository contains scripts for training 190M parameters OLMo language models on Wikipedia dataset (3.7B tokens).
 The primary script, `OLMo2-190M-w.py`, trains a lightweight 190M parameter OLMo model on a small subset of Wikipedia data.